City guide • Geneva

 3 Sort banking and insurance

-4 Plan your daily setup
+4 Plan daily life properly

 This page is practical guidance for expats.
 It is not official legal, tax, immigration, or regulated financial advice.
 Exact requirements depend on your nationality, permit status, and personal situation.